 Second, implement an assembly version of the main function in compare-main.s.
-Your program must compile without any modification to the provided compare.c file.
+Your program must compile without any modification to the provided compare.c file, using the provided Makefile.
+The command make compare will combine compare.c (provided by us) and compare-main.s (written by you) into the executable compare.